stats9/math-and-python/EMalgorithm/EM_algorithm.md

-# EM algorithm Template Code
+# EM algorithm Template Code I

 ## Suppose we have a sample of 1000 from a normal distribution with a mean of 10 and a standard deviation of 2, and 100 of the samples are considered missing data.
 Now we want to estimate distribution parameters using EM algorithm.